What is chlamydia?

 How quickly do the symptoms of chlamydia develop?

-Chlamydia symptoms can show up as early as 5 days after infection, and as late as several weeks after infection.
+Chlamydia symptoms can show up as early as 5 days after infection, and as late as six weeks after infection.
 It is important to know that even if you do not have symptoms or your symptoms go away, you can still have chlamydia.

 What can happen if I don't get treated for chlamydia?

 - Pregnancy complications (like ectopic pregnancy, where a fertilized egg starts growing outside of the uterus)

 - Pregnant women can pass chlamydia to their babies

 - Rarely, epididymitis (pain and swelling in one or both testicles, which can make a man infertile)

 - Infertility (unable to get a female pregnant)